 Note: Some browsers may give a security error when downloading the raw data and Stata code to process data zip files.
 Override this error using "save link as".

 The structural vector autoregression (SVAR) model has become the staple method for generating causal estimates from time series, but skepticism lurks among many applied economists.
 This paper aims to de-mystify SVARs for applied microeconomists.
-First, we show a close connection between SVARs and the linear instrumental variables (IV) model.
-Then, we present an SVAR analysis of global supply and demand of agricultural commodities.
+We present an SVAR analysis of global supply and demand of agricultural commodities, and we show a close connection between SVARs and the linear instrumental variables (IV) model.

 Serial correlation complicates causal inference because it implies that treatments and responses persist for multiple periods.
 If a serially correlated treatment variable jumps above its mean one period and remains above the mean for several periods, then we expect economic agents to respond as though they received a single treatment that lasted multiple periods rather than a sequence of independent treatments.
 Put differently, we expect them to respond to the treatment path.
 In addition to the treatment potentially lasting for multiple periods, the responses to treatment may also play out over multiple periods.

 For example, in response to a crop price increase (treatment), farmers may convert pasture to cropland if they expect prices to remain high for a long period, but they will not do so if they expect the price increase to be shortlived.
 Thus, the response of agricultural supply to price varies depending on the persistence of the price change.
 Moreover, some producers may respond to a persistent price change by converting land immediately; others will wait and convert later.